Why should I get involved?

 How do I get involved?

 First, faculty should post a description of their individual research projects for students to consider.
+You will need to complete both forms to participate in this program.
+The request for research form much be approved by the Institutional Review Board (IRB) team prior to the start of the research.
 Click here for the faculty profile application and reply to the questions.
 Your responses will be posted on the website for students to review and respond.
 Student inquiries will be forwarded to you via email.

 Secondly, faculty should interview the candidates in whom they are interested.
 Again, the selection criteria are completely based on your own preferences and needs.